 Tribal Health Workgroup.
-The quarterly Tribal Health Workgroup was formed to address the need for a regular forum for formal consultation between tribes and state employees.
-The workgroup meets on a quarterly basis and is regularly attended by Tribal Health Directors, Tribal Human Services Directors, and representatives from the Indian Health Service, the Minnesota Department of Health and the Minnesota Department of Human Services.
-The next work group meeting is planned for August 20, 2020.
+The quarterly Tribal and Urban Indian Health Directors workgroup was formed to address the need for a regular forum for formal consultation between tribes and state employees.
+The workgroup meets on a quarterly basis and is regularly attended by Tribal and Urban Indian Health Directors, Tribal Human Services Directors, and representatives from the Indian Health Service, the Minnesota Department of Health and DHS.
+The work group met virtually on August 20, 2020.
+Please see Attachment A for a copy of the meeting agenda.
+The next work group meeting is planned for November 19, 2020.